 Cochranville, PA 19330

-We specialize in unique and heritage (antique) varieties of tree fruit, including over 70 varieties of apples, 50 kinds of plums, plus Asian pears, peaches, and nectarines.
+We specialize in unique and heritage (antique) varieties of tree fruit, including close to 400 varieties of apples, 50 kinds of plums, plus Asian pears, peaches, and nectarines.
 The farm was started in 1992 on a leased parcel of ground.
 In 2006, we bought our own property, where we planted new trees and expanded into vegetable production.
 Our vegetables are grown using all organic practices, although we are not certified.
 Our fruit is grown using a combination of organic practices and IPM (Integrated Pest Management).

 As long-time members of the Pennsylvania Association for Sustainable Agriculture, we strongly believe in the local food movement as well as sustainability.
 To us, sustainability means the successful combination of growing practices that are in tune with the environment as well as the safety of farm workers and consumers.
 A sustainable farmer is also able to make a decent living, including the ability to save for retirement, have health insurance, and be able to offer those quality-of-life items to farm employees.